portrino/px_validation/Documentation/ForAdministrators/Index.rst

 Via Composer (Composer Mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since TYPO3 7.x you are able to get extension via composer.
-As described `here <https://wiki.typo3.org/Composer#Composer_Mode>`_ here you just have to user TYPO3 in Composer Mode and add this line to your require section within the composer.json file and run composer install / composer update.
+As described on `<https://wiki.typo3.org/Composer#Composer_Mode>`_ you just have to use TYPO3 in Composer Mode and add this line to your require section within the composer.json file and run ``composer install`` and ``composer update``.

 .. code-block:: json